futurice/Dacne/README.md

   - R4.5: The APIs or the format provided might not be ideal for the app's object model.
 In many cases just mapping the data into model classes is not ideal.
 The architecture needs to be able to map any kind of backend into the object model that is ideal for the app.
 (Architecture needs to support changes in APIs and app requirements)
   - R4.6: Support development against wip APIs and in scenarios when the API can not be accessed
   - R4.7: Support debugging against rare, but know API responses
+  - Might have multiple consequent (interrelated?) requests ongoing
+   - Requests priorization
+  - Show a progress indicator to the user while the backend request and parsing of the data is in progress
+   - Ideally a progress bar

-- Parse the data into model objects and setup references between them
+##### RF5: Parse the data into model objects and setup references between them ####
   - In some cases it is worthwhile to parse from the stream while the data is still being downloaded
     - However, in some cases the response data might not allow starting to parse before it has been fully loaded (data order)
   - In some cases data in memory needs to be partially updated from the downloaded data.
 In these cases it is important that the updates get pushed to the UI.
   - In some cases it is worthwhile to aim for pushing the parsed objects (or their carried changes) into the UI ASAP, while the downloading and parsing might still be ongoing.
     - Needs to be able to recover if downloading response data can not be fully completed (load previous succesfull response)

-- Might have multiple consequent (interrelated?) requests ongoing
-  - Requests priorization
-- Show a progress indicator to the user while the backend request and parsing of the data is in progress
-  - Ideally a progress bar
-- Implement deep analytics to track both user actions and bugs
+#### Implement deep analytics to track both user actions and bugs ####

-- *Will be released as early as possible and greatly evolve during their lifespan with frequent updates delivered to the users*
+#### Support frequent updates ####
-  - Update experience should be as smooth as possible with automatic data and settings migrations when necessary
-  - The apps can't require extensive testing periods before updates, but try to make it up with fast reaction times to defects that get into production.
-  - The app needs to gracefully handle unhandled exceptions from secondary features (such as ads, logging, notifications).
+Update experience should be as smooth as possible with automatic data and settings migrations when necessary The apps can't require extensive testing periods before updates, but try to make it up with fast reaction times to defects that get into production.
+The app needs to gracefully handle unhandled exceptions from secondary features (such as ads, logging, notifications).
 However, it is important that these events are logged and sent to an analytics backend.
   - Logged errors and crashes need to be available to the developer asap.
   - StackTraces and other error data needs to be as accurate as possible.
 It should include information on how to reproduce the event in debuggable environment.

+#### Will be released as MVP as soon as possible ####

+#### Greatly evolve during their lifespan ####

 ### Non-functional ###